-21st Century Fool
+The 21st Century Fool

 Jonathan Kay is recognised as a leading performer in the ‘Theatre of Immediacy’ of Fooling, and is a highly respected practitioner and teacher of Fooling workshops.
 He is the founder of the largest street theatre festival in the UK, The Hat Fair, and is an Honorary Fellow of The University of Winchester.
 He has performed and taught in Canada, the USA, Australia, South Korea and Jordan and extensively throughout Europe and the UK, including time at the prestigious The Drama Centre and The Guildhall School of Music and Drama in London.

 As well as teaching a demanding annual schedule of workshops, in October 2018 Kay launched his anarchic and highly unusual theatre company The Nomadic Academy Of Fools.
 Auditions are held in Berlin and London, and for both years all the places have been filled.
 Training takes place over a 12 month period, with the students meeting for an intensive two week period every six weeks, in different cities throughout Europe.
 During the COVID pandemic, the annual schedule for the NOA as well as the solo workshops of Jonathan Kay are delivered online.

 On top of this work, Kay is a seasoned performer and has been fooling for over 40 years.
 He is part of the family at Glastonbury Festival, with over 25 successive years in the main Theatre tent, and has performed at countless festivals across Europe including Rudolstadt, Sweden’s infamous ‘No Mind’ festival and the Sunday Papers Live in London.